gokulkrishh/how-it-works/src/pages/react/redux/index.md

 #### 4. combinerReducers()

-Combine reducers function is to combine all reducers and call all reducers to update the state when an action is dispatched.
+Combine reducers function is to **combine all reducers** and call it to update the state when an action is dispatched.
+Basically this function returns an object with key/value pair.
+Key is name of reducer or state and value is reducer itself.

 **Code:**